-In agreement with the above, previous 'State of the Bay 'reports showed that very few mobile species occurred on the high-shore at all Saldanha Bay sites (Anchor Environmental Consultants 2015).
+In agreement with the above, previous State of the Bay reports showed that very few mobile species occurred on the high shore at all Saldanha Bay sites (AEC 2015).
 It was also found that at the predominantly sheltered boulder shores (Dive School and Jetty), considerable amounts of sand and gravel accumulated amongst the boulders (Anchor Environmental Consultants 2015).
-A typical species found at the high-shore sheltered sites was the winkle Oxystele antoni, while at the exposed sites the anemone Bunodactis reynaudi and, in larger numbers, the tiny periwinkle Afrolittorina knysnaensis, dominated this zone (Anchor Environmental Consultants 2015) (Figure 10-3).
-The latter typically accumulated in moist cracks and crevices at Lynch Point, Marcus Island and North Bay.
+A typical species found at the high shore sheltered sites was the variegated topshell Oxystele antoni, while the exposed sites were dominated by the sandy anemone Bunodactis reynaudi, and large numbers of the southern periwinkle Afrolittorina knysnaensis (Figure 9.3, AEC 2015).
+The latter was mostly found in moist cracks and crevices at Lynch Point, Marcus Island and North Bay.

-Field data collected in 2021 showed that Lynch Point was only 34.44% similar to the other high-shore sites mostly due to the periwinkle Oxystele tigrina being relatively more abundant (> 50%) but also several other species (Diatoms, Scutellastra granularis, Nucella dubia, Cyclograpsus punctatus, Cymbula oculus, Red turf) all contributing ~10% to the overall similarity.
-The alien barnacle B. glandula occurred in the high-shore zone at Dive School and North Bay with less than 1% average cover.
-Jetty had slightly more than 4% average cover of B. qlandula, although densities were much higher on Marcus Island with an average of ~7% cover with slightly more than 37% of one of the quadrats surveyed in the high-shore zone on Marcus Island covered by this alien.
-B. glandula was absent from the high-shore at the Iron Ore Jetty, Lynch Point and Schaapen Island.
-On average, barren rock accounted for > 80% at some sites on the high-shore and algal cover was extremely sparse.
-Encrusting algae such as diatoms and Hildenbrandia spp. made up on average > 20% at Marcus Island, Iron Ore Jetty and Schaapen East, respectively.
-Furthermore, Marcus Island had an average 3% cover of Porphyra capensis, and Schaapen East, Schaapen West and Lynch Point had < 2%.
-Marcus Island had slightly less than 2% average cover of Ulva spp. while Schaapen East and Schaapen West had 4 and 6%, respectively.
-Nothogenia erinacea was also found in the high-shore at Schaapen West with ~1% coverage.
-Overall, diatoms and the periwinkle A. knysnaensis, a typical high-shore species made up > 50% of the similarity between sites.
+The alien barnacle B. glandula occurred in the high shore zone at Dive School and Jetty with less than 1%, and 1%, average cover respectively.
+North Bay had nearly 9% average cover of B. glandula, and densities were much higher on Marcus Island with an average of ~40% cover.
+B. glandula was absent from the high shore at the Iron Ore Jetty, Lynch Point and Schaapen Island.
+Generally, barren rock accounted for >80% at some sites on the high shore and algal cover was extremely sparse.
+Encrusting algae such as diatoms and Hildenbrandia spp. made up on average ~10% at Marcus Island, Dive School, Lynch Point and Schaapen East.
+Furthermore, Lynch Point and Marcus Island had an average 3% and 4% cover of Porphyra capensis respectively, while North Bay, Schaapen East and Schaapen West had 7-11%.
+Overall, five species contributed to >80% similarity amongst sites, including Hildenbrandia spp., Porphyra capensis, Oxystele tigrina, Balanus glandula and Afrolittorina knysnaensis.